 Get ready for the Mandurah Readers’ and Writers’ Festival this January, featuring Fremantle Press talent!

-This annual adult literature event, hosted by the City of Mandurah Library Services, will be held at Seashells Resort Mandurah from January 16–18.
+This annual adult literature event, hosted by the City of Mandurah Library & Heritage Services, will be held at Seashells Mandurah from 16–18 January.
 It promises an exciting weekend filled with literary discussions and events.

 Friday 17 January 2025

-4.00 pm – Join Holden Sheppard, David Allan-Petale, and Josephine Taylor for an engaging panel discussion focused on fiction writing in Perth.
-Get insights into Holden’s fiction including Invisible Boys, soon to be released as a ten-part Stan Original Series based on his novel, and then delve into the debut works of Josephine’s, Eye of a Rook, and David’s, Locust Summer.
-Writers and readers are invited to submit questions in advance via email (manlib@mandurah.wa.gov.au) for the panelists to answer on the day.
+4.00 pm – Join Holden Sheppard, David Allan-Petale and Josephine Taylor for an engaging panel discussion focused on fiction writing in Perth.
+Get insights into Holden’s fiction, including Invisible Boys, soon to be released as a ten-part Stan Original series, and then delve into some stunning debut works: Josephine’s Eye of a Rook and David’s Locust Summer.
+Writers and readers are invited to submit questions in advance via email (manlib@mandurah.wa.gov.au) for the panellists to answer on the day.
 For more details and to book your spot, visit: Writers of the North Group Panel Discussion.

 Saturday 18 January 2025